How to use SMS Marketing to grow your sales

 SMS stands for “short message service” and is a communication protocol to send and receive text messages over cellular networks.

 The first SMS was sent back in 1992..
-The term SMS also refers to MMS (Multimedia Messaging Service) , which are multimedia SMS with the capability to send audio, video, files and phone contacts.
-MMS have a maximum length of 1600 characters, versus 160 characters of SMS.
+The term SMS also refers to MMS (Multimedia Messaging Service), a multimedia SMS capable of transmitting audio, video, files, and phone contacts.
+MMS has a maximum length of 1600 characters versus 160 characters of SMS.

 There are plenty of reasons to send text messages.
 For example:

 1-To send updates and notifications about products.

 2-To collect customer feedback.